codesshaman/vagrant_greenplum/Readme.md

-# Vagrant virual machine with clean centos-8
+# Vagrant virual machine configuration for greenplum testing

 Your need install vagrant and virtualbox for up this configuration.